brian-moretti/RestApi-project/README.md

 The project is a REST API made for a startup that helps the people to make accessible the statal bonuses and services.
 The API will help the creation of a dashboard to view all the information.
 (No front-end code)

+## Istruction

+* Copy the repository from my Github
+* Open the file called `migrations.sql` and copy the code in your sql query to create the table and the column.
+(You should create a new database)
+* Start a web server (integrated with SQL and PHP) such as Laragon or similar.
+(Need a PHP, Apache, HTTP environment)
+* Open the terminal () and digit `php -S localhost:8888`
+* Now you can use POSTMAN or similar to test the API

+## Documentation

 ### Project Structure

 The Database is create with MySql.
 The file `migrations.sql` containt the sql code to create the database you need to test or use the API